 MA vs. PCT: Education requirements

-Many PCTs work in nursing homes or hospitals.
+Most PCTs are employed in nursing homes or hospitals, according to the BLS.
 Because those locations operate around the clock, chances are good that you’ll have to work nights and weekends.
 The nature of these facilities will also provide you more of an opportunity to develop meaningful, long-lasting relationships with your patients.

 MA vs. PCT: Salary and job outlook